mtoensing/RaspberryPiMinecraftDocker/README.md

 ./install-pi-docker-minecraft.sh
 ```

-## Step 3: Start Minecraft and connect to the hostname display at the end of the installation.
+## Step 3: Start Minecraft and connect

+Select Mutliplayer, Add Server, Server Address and put in the hostname that is displayed at the end of the installation.

 ## Step 4 (optional): Check the log of the server: